×

 We asked expats how they chose their neighborhood and found a place to live.
 They answered:

 "One of the best ways to find a place to live in Slovenia is to use online resources such as websites and classifieds.
 Websites such as Expat.com, Nestpick, and HousingAnywhere offer a wide range of rental options in Slovenia.
 Additionally, classifieds such as Craigslist and Gumtree can be used to find rental properties in Slovenia.
-Additionally, it is possible to find rental properties through local real estate agents or by asking around in the local community," said one person in Slovenia.
+Additionally, it is possible to find rental properties through local real estate agents or by asking around in the local community," explained one person living in Slovenia.

 What is a typical expat home or apartment like in Slovenia?